Armor & Shields

 You have disadvantage on all Dexterity checks and saving throws while wearing this armor.
 Your movement speed is reduced by 10 feet.
 You cannot take reactions.

-Description: Full EOD (Explosive Ordnance Disposal) protective suit designed to shield bomb technicians from blast, fragmentation, and heat.
+Description: Full EOD (Explosive Ordnance Disposal) protective suit designed to shield bomb technicians from blast, fragmentation, heat, and flames.
 Consists of heavily padded and armored jacket, pants, boots, gloves, and a helmet with thick blast visor.
-Extremely protective but nearly impossible to move in.
-The suit is so heavy and bulky that simply walking is exhausting.
+The suit is massive, bright-colored (usually green or red), and completely unmistakable—you cannot hide while wearing it.
+Extremely protective but nearly impossible to move in; the suit is so heavy and bulky that simply walking is exhausting.
 Extremely rare and only found with specialized bomb disposal units.

 Shields - Stat Blocks